Skip navigation

 man, woman on treadmill

-Cardiac rehabilitation, also called cardiac rehab, helps patients who have had heart issues recover by teaching them an individualized plan for safely improving physical health and identifying and managing their risk factors.
+Cardiac rehabilitation, also called cardiac rehab, helps patients with heart issues recover by teaching them an individualized plan for safely improving physical health and identifying and managing their risk factors.

 Sue Palo, Director of Rehabilitation & Community Services at St. Francis Hospital & Heart Center®, answers frequently asked questions about cardiac rehab.